Venus-Jupiter conjunction: How and where to watch the planetary event

 On Monday morning, just before sunrise, Jupiter and Venus will appear very close to each other in the eastern sky in an event being called the “Venus-Jupiter conjunction.”

 The two planets will appear exceptionally bright and will be visible without a telescope, especially in the Northern Hemisphere.
-(Telescope-users might even get a chance to see some of Jupiter’s moons.)
+(Telescope users might even get a chance to see some of Jupiter’s moons.)
 You’ll need a clear view of the horizon, though, as the planets will appear very low in the sky.

 “Bright Jupiter will emerge from the dawn glare to meet even brighter Venus,” writes EarthSky.org.